Hekimoğlu: Early years

-According to the Turkish historians Mithat Sertoğlu and Ayhan Yüksel, Hekimoğlu İbrahim grew up in a Turkish farming family in the Yassıtaş village of Fatsa.
+According to the Turkish historians Mithat Sertoğlu and Ayhan Yüksel, Hekimoğlu İbrahim grew up in a Turkish farming family in the Yassıtaş village of Fatsa, Ordu, Ottoman Empire (today's Black Sea Region in Turkey).
 In the early 1900s, while he was working for the local Chveneburi (Muslim Georgian communities who migrated to the lands of the Ottoman Empire as a result of the pressures of the Tsarist Russian Empire as a result of the Russo-Turkish War) landowner, Sefer Agha, he fell in love with his daughter, Fadime.
 Soon after, Fadime and İbrahim began to meet in secret.
 One day, a local Chveneburi man, Yusuf, saw the two lovers together and told them their meeting violated the social and religious code of the Chveneburi community, where, in those days, a single girl was forbidden from speaking to a man who was not a close relative.

 Following Yusuf's disclosure of the love affair between Hekimoğlu and Fadime, an animosity by Chveneburi people towards the neighbouring Turks developed.
 To avenge the community honour, a group of Chveneburi men, including Yusuf, tried to kill Hekimoğlu, but he escaped their trap, killing one of the Chveneburi men in the process with his soon-to-become famous M1874 Turkish Peabody-Martini rifle (Aynalı Martin).
 Fearing an unfair trial, Hekimoğlu refused to surrender himself to the local authority in Fatsa and took refuge in the mountains, becoming an outlaw.